Description

 Other Media

-We welcome submissions of photography, podcasts, and other media.
+We welcome submissions of digital art of any kind, photography, podcasts, and other media.
 If you can create it and relate it to health and wellness, we will consider it!

 As always — the canvas is yours to paint with the words that ring true to you!
 Follow all Please See Me general Submission Guidelines with your contest entries.